Brians200/EPD-JTAC/README.md

 # EPD-JTAC
 JTAC script for ARMA 3

+More information on the forums here: https://forums.bohemia.net/forums/topic/218512-standalone-jtac-script

 # How to use
 1. Copy the EPD folder to your Mission Folder